PostHog/posthog.com/contents/handbook/growth/marketing/icp.md

 | Email provider | Non-work email                                                                                                                                                                                                                                                                           | -10   |

-We also sync the HubSpot score back into PostHog as the `hubspot_score` person property using the [HubSpot App](/apps/hubspot-connector).
+We also sync the ICP score back into PostHog as the `icp_score` person property.
 Our current dividing line between High and Low ICP score is **12**.